shapeshed/shapeshed.com/content/posts/unix-mv.md

-{
-  "slug": "unix-mv",
-  "title": "Linux and Unix mv command tutorial with examples", "date": "2016-10-11T01:00:00+00:00",
-  "image": "images/articles/mv.png",
++++
+date = "2016-10-11T01:00:00+00:00"
-  "description": "Tutorial on using mv, a UNIX and Linux command to move or rename files.
-Examples of moving a file, moving multiple files, moving a directory, prompting before overwriting and taking a backup before moving.", "tags": [
+description = "Tutorial on using mv, a UNIX and Linux command to move or rename files.
+Examples of moving a file, moving multiple files, moving a directory, prompting before overwriting and taking a backup before moving." image = "images/articles/mv.png" slug = "unix-mv" tags = ["UNIX", "Linux"] title = "Linux and Unix mv command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing mv man page][2]